-As the name implies, these hair highlights are literally chunky.
+As the name implies, these hair highlights are chunky.
 You can decide on any color to create this look by incorporating multicolored streaks along the strands of your hair.
-With this particular style of hair highlights, make sure to retouch the color after a month or two as hair dyes can fade after this time.
+With this particular style of hair highlights, make sure to retouch the color after a month or two, as hair dyes can fade after this time.

 How to Create Chunky Highlights

 Chunky hair highlights can be created by continuing the chunks or streaks of color down the entire length of the hair.
 If not, this highlight style can be created by applying some highlights to the top of the head while richening the ends of the hair with a more sold color:

 - Divide hair into top and bottom sections

 - Utilize the traditional foil method

 Frosted highlights are somewhat similar to chunky highlights.
 They are achieved by lightening the tips of your hair to create a multi-dimensional effect, usually using a platinum blonde dye.
 You’ll recognize frosted highlights on every boyband member in the 90s!